AlbertoDiBartolo/Portfolio-Projects/README.md

-Examples of coding on SQL and more
+Examples of self-taught coding skills